ton-connect/sdk/packages/protocol/README.md

 # TON Connect protocol models

-⚠️ TonConnect is currently in beta testing.
-Use it at your own risk.

 ℹ️ If you want to integrate TonConnect to your dApp, you should use [@tonconnect/sdk](https://www.npmjs.com/package/@tonconnect/sdk)

 [Latest API documentation](https://ton-connect.github.io/sdk/modules/_tonconnect_protocol.html)